The Salt Mine Productive Workspace

 We want you to leave with resources for the next steps in your pathway.
 For this reason, we have assembled a collection of books on topics that you may find helpful.
 The books will be on display, and available for sale, all day Saturday.
 Proceeds go to the Utah Christian Research Center in Draper.

 Speakers and Workshop Leaders at the 2022 Conference:

-Ross Anderson – Author of Understanding Your Mormon Neighbor, Jesus Without Joseph and other titles.
+Ross Anderson is author of Understanding Your Mormon Neighbor, Jesus Without Joseph and other titles.
 Ross grew up in an active LDS family.
-He is director of Utah Advance Ministries, founder of Faith After Mormonism and a Teaching Pastor at Alpine Church.
+He is director of Utah Advance Ministries, founder of Faith After Mormonism and a Pastor at Alpine Church.

-Daniel & Kimberly Shugert – As staff members at Utah Advance Ministries, the Shugerts are active in evangelism and mentoring through strategic personal relationships.
-They also train new mentors, coordinate events, and produce the CultureWise podcast.
+Daniel & Kimberly Shugert – Staff members at Utah Advance Ministries, the Shugerts are active in evangelism and mentoring through strategic personal relationships.
+They also help lead our mentor team, train new mentors, coordinate events, and produce the CultureWise podcast.